 With the power of 5G you’d be able to stream VR content and play online VR games wherever you are.

 One example use case for VR with 5G is live-streaming a sporting event over social media, using VR to make the feed truly immersive – 5G promises the speeds necessary to make this a seamless experience and should be able to handle thousands of people streaming at the same time in close proximity.

 3D video calls

-Going beyond high-resolution and 3D, we could also start seeing holographic content, with phones projecting images out of the screen.
+Holographic content is also a promising area, with phones projecting images out of the screen.
 There are already a few phones with built-in projectors, so this could almost be seen as the next step after that.

-5G might offer the speed to drive all these applications, but smartphones will still need huge amounts of power on the hardware side to keep up with them.
+5G might offer the speed to drive all these applications, but smartphones will still need huge amounts of power on the hardware side.

 Handsets are getting more powerful all the time, but by 2020 don’t be surprised if your phone is as powerful as your current desktop computer.